From Ashley with love

 A League of Their Own (Amazon Prime)

-Adapted from the 1992 film it’s a period sports comedy-drama about the All-American Girls Professional Baseball League formation in 1943.
-It diverges from the original with a greater focus on race and LGBTQ+ issues.
-Created by and starring Abbi Jacobson (Broad City).
+Adapted from the 1992 film it’s a period sports comedy drama about the All-American Girls Professional Baseball League formation in 1943.
+It diverges from the original with it’s greater focus on race and sexuality with great affect.

 Outer Range (Amazon Prime)